aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 	--8<-- "examples/event_handler_bedrock_agents/src/getting_started_output.json"
 	```

+!!! note "It's important to include a `description` for each API endpoint because reasons"

-The resolvers used by Bedrock Agents are compatible with the full suite of Powertools utilities.
+The resolvers used by Bedrock Agents are compatible with the full suite of Powertools for AWS Lambda utilities.
 This includes [Logger](../logger.md), [Metrics](../metrics.md) and [Tracer](../tracer.md).

 ### Generating OpenAPI schemas